Howard Teten: FBI career

 In 1962, Teten joined the FBI.
 His job in the FBI required him to work in a number of locations.
 While working in the FBI, Teten was also going to school to earn his master's degree in social psychology.
 In 1969, he was transferred to the FBI headquarters in Washington D.C., where he began to teach.
 The first class that Teten taught was Applied Criminology where police officers would bring him unsolved cases and he would offer suggestions on those cases.
 When the teaching began to be too much for just one person to do, they brought in Patrick Mullany to help Teten teach.
 Together, Teten and Mullany developed criminal profiling to help them solve cases where the perpetrator was not known.

 In 1972, the Behavioral Science Unit was formed where Mullany and Teten taught students how offender profiling worked and how to apply it to cases in the work.
 The first case to use Teten's profiling techniques was when seven-year-old Susan Jaegar had gone missing from her campsite while camping with her parents.
 Teten and Mullany worked the profile and the FBI was able to narrow down the suspect to David Meirhofer, who fit their profile.
 The FBI arrested Meierhofer and profiling became popular after this case.

 From all of Teten's teaching, he began to have problems with his voice.
 He lost his voice completely and underwent surgery for a ruptured disc.
 After his surgery, Teten decided to make a change in his career and was promoted to unit chief of the Research and Development department in 1980 and remained there until 1986 when he decided to retire.

 After FBI

 Teten retired from the FBI after twenty-four years in 1986.
 After his retirement, he started his own business of consulting for companies that had contracts for the government.
 He worked for the International Criminal Investigative Training Aid Program, which was mostly based in Caribbean countries.

-Teten died from complications of COVID-19 on January 11, 2021, aged 88.
+Teten died from complications of COVID-19 on January 11, 2021, at the age of 88.